Central Texas man arrested after standoff, accused of trying to run girlfriend over with pickup

 BEVERLY HILLS, Texas (KWTX) - Authorities in the Waco area on Wednesday arrested Patrick Scott, 28, of Beverly Hills, after an hours-long standoff that was the result of an alleged domestic violence incident, said Beverly Hills Police Chief Kory Martin.

-Martin said that at about 1:30 p.m., Martin got into an argument with his girlfriend and pulled out a shotgun.
-The victim ran away from his home, but Martin allegedly pursued her in a pickup and tried to run her over, police said.
+Martin said that at about 1:30 p.m., Scott got into an argument with his girlfriend and pulled out a shotgun.
+The victim ran away from his home, but Scott allegedly pursued her in a pickup and tried to run her over, police said.

 The woman had to jump out of the truck’s way and managed to call police.